duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 For mailer instead of `.deliver` method we can also use `.delay` in prefix, like `MyMailer.delay(run_at: 5.minutes.from_now).welcome(user)`.
 Or use rails 5 `deliver_now` or `deliver_later`.
+Note that if you deliver_later in some validate block which is invalid (model has sam validation errors) than whole block is rolledback and even ActiveJob or DelayedJobs is rolledback and hence will not be executed in background.

 Mailer `queue` is by default `mailers`.
 For other jobs `queue` is `nil`.
 In Rails 5 you can rename to `config.action_mailer.deliver_later_queue_name =
 'default_mailer_queue'`.